vokegpu/ekg-docs/model/performance-model.md

 this->allocator.revoke();
 ```

-The `ekg::ui::*::on_pre_redraw` check for possibles low-latency changes.
+The `ekg::ui::pass` check for possibles low-latency changes.
 For example, check if an internal flag was changed or one size is different.
 Ultimately the efficient part <goes> here with low-latency checks.

 ### High-Frequency